 Fortunately, the city also has several on-leash dog beaches where you can enjoy the surf and sand with your pup.
 We will guide you through the on-leash dog beaches in San Diego, along with the specific rules for each beach.

-Note: All dogs must be on a 6′ leash and under owners control.
+Note: All dogs must be on a 6-foot leash and under the owner’s control.

 San Diego County

-San Diego County beaches allow dogs during certain hours but they must be leashed.
+Dog owners can bring their pets to San Diego County beaches during certain hours, but they must keep them leashed.

 City of San Diego

-Generally dogs are allowed on City of San Diego beaches:
+Generally, owners can bring their dogs on City of San Diego beaches:

 California Department of Parks and Recreation